zhaoqichang/ColdstartCPI/README.md

 + Source_Data: Source data and code used in the manuscript to plot individual figures and tables.

-## Training and testing
+## Reproducibility

-Take BindingDB_AIBind as example:
+### Reproducibility with training

+For the warm start experiment on the BindingDB_AIBind dataset, you can directly run the following setps.

 + step 1: Generate the feature matrices of compounds and proteins
 	+ 1.1 For compounds:

-		+ python coldstartcpi/Pretrian_models/Mol2Vec/Mol2Vec.py
+		+ python coldstartcpi/Pretrian_models/Mol2Vec/Mol2Vec.py --dataset BindingDB_AIBind

 		The compound_Mol2Vec300.pkl and compound_Atom2Vec300.pkl will generated in [_feature_](/Datasets/BindingDB_AIBind/feature).

 	+ 1.2 For proteins:
-		+ python coldstartcpi/Pretrian_models/ProtTrans/generator.py
+		+ python coldstartcpi/Pretrian_models/ProtTrans/generator.py --dataset BindingDB_AIBind

 		The aas_ProtTransBertBFD1024.pkl will generated in [_feature_](/Datasets/BindingDB_AIBind/feature).

 + setp 2: Training and testing

-	+ python train_BindingDB_AIBind.py
+	+ python train_BindingDB_AIBind.py --scenarios warm_start

 	The results are saved in the [_Results_](/Train/ColdstartCPI/Results) folder.

-## Reproducibility
+### Reproducibility without training

-Reproduce the reported results on BindingDB_AIBind, BioSNAP, and BindingDB under under warm start, compound cold start, protein cold start, and blind start.

-Take BindingDB_AIBind as example:
+We also provide models that have been trained for direct testing.
+For the warm start experiment on the BindingDB_AIBind dataset, you can directly run the following setps.

 + step 1: Make sure that [_feature_](/Datasets/BindingDB_AIBind/feature) already holds the pre-training feature files (i.e., compound_Atom2Vec300.pkl, compound_Mol2Vec300.pkl, and aas_ProtTransBertBFD1024.pkl) for compounds and proteins;